snipsco/snips-record-personal-hotword/README.md

 # snips-record-personal-hotword

 This repo contains the script aimed at recording the 3 samples required a personal hotword model.
 It also contains the instructions to test your model before moving it into your assistant.
-To e ale to follow the instructions, you first have to install the snips platform (see the documentation at https://github.com/snipsco/snips-platform-documentation/wiki/1.-Setup-the-Snips-Voice-Platform).
+To be ale to follow the instructions, you first have to install the snips platform (see the documentation at https://github.com/snipsco/snips-platform-documentation/wiki/1.-Setup-the-Snips-Voice-Platform).

 ## 1. Clone the repository that contains the script and postprocessing utils